GoogleCloudPlatform/emblem/experimental/README.md

 - Use comments to show what you're testing and why
 - Write small atomic tests
 - Create a separate PR to delete your subdirectory after the code has been incorporated into the main project and the design decisions have been documented
+- Experiments should be discussed at our bi-weekly sprint meetings.
-- Experiments should be timeboxed to ~2 weeks maximum.
+- Experiments should (ideally) be timeboxed to ~2 weeks maximum.